project-lightlin/SmartQSM/README.md

 ![SmartQSM parameters](https://github.com/project-lightlin/misc/blob/main/img/smartqsm-parameters.png?raw=true)

 You can find the definitions and calculations of these parameters in the [paper]( https://doi.org/10.1016/j.isprsjprs.2026.01.011).
+Click [here to obtain the errata for the paper](https://github.com/project-lightlin/misc/blob/main/errata/errata_of_j.isprsjprs.2026.01.011.pdf).

 > **Note:**
 >